How to Detect a Pool Leak: 5 Fast Methods That Work

 Dye Testing for Leak Location

 Once you've confirmed a leak exists, use leak detection dye or plain food coloring to pinpoint the exact location.
-Red food coloring works best as it's most visible underwater.
+Dark food coloring (blue or green) typically works best as it remains visible underwater in most pool conditions.

 Target These High-Risk Areas First: